feast-dev/feast/docs/concepts/feature-repository.md

 * A collection of Python files containing feature declarations.
 * A `feature_store.yaml` file containing infrastructural configuration.
+* A `.feastignore` file containing paths in the feature repository to ignore.

 {% hint style="info" %}
 Typically, users store their feature repositories in a Git repository, especially when working in teams.
 However, using Git is not a requirement.